The Collection

 Heated pool is supported by both MLS history and current public remarks.
 Multiple listings explicitly describe a "heated pool," while others reference pool amenities without repeating the heating detail, indicating the heated feature is real and consistently marketed.

-At least one public remark directly identifies the pool as a salt water pool.
-That is strong, explicit evidence that the building’s pool is saltwater.
+A public remark directly identifies the pool as a salt water pool.
+That is clear evidence supporting the salt-water pool feature.

 No analysis available

-I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar floor-specific laundry descriptions.
-The remarks only mention in-unit washers/dryers and one reference to community laundry, but nothing that confirms laundry facilities on every floor.
+I searched the public remarks for wording like "laundry on each floor," "laundry room on every floor," and similar phrases.
+The only laundry references were to in-unit washer/dryer or a general mention of community laundry, with no evidence that laundry exists on every floor.

 No analysis available